 - Names of individuals involved

 You may want to visit the precinct and try to view or photocopy the report yourself.
-It may take time for the state government to upload accident reports to their website, and with a personal injury claim, there is no such time to waste.
+It may take time for the state government to upload accident reports to their website, and with a personal injury claim, there is no time to waste.

-Correct Information on the Accident Report if Necessary
+Correct Information on the Accident Report If Necessary

 After an auto collision, insurance companies closely inspect the accident report.
 It is wise and prudent to ensure that your accident report contains: